VCHS Student Handbook

 The Guidance Office is organized to assist all pupils in making a satisfactory adjustment in school, planning their educational programs, and in making sound vocational choices.
 To achieve these goals, the Guidance Office provides a variety of counseling services including individual and group counseling.
 Students meet with their counselors to plan their course of study for the subsequent year and to develop an educational plan which will prepare them for their post high school goals.
 Advice on colleges, vocational options and training programs, careers, and personal problems is available from the Guidance counselors.

 Guidance counselors are available to meet with students throughout the school day.
 Students who need to speak with their counselor must stop by the Guidance Office and make an appointment.
 Student appointments with counselors should be made during study halls or post-session.
-Parents may also make appointments by phoning the counselor (457-2400 Ext(s) 17601, 17602, or 17603).
+Parents may also make appointments by phoning the counselor (457-2400, ext(s) 17601, 17602, or 17603).

 Scheduling of Classes